MicrosoftDocs/power-platform/power-platform/guidance/expressroute/benefits.md

 through either higher bandwidth and more reliable or better optimized connections without the need for ExpressRoute.

-These would in fact be pre-requisites to ExpressRoute anyway, so if the problem can be resolved directly through better Internet connections then ExpressRoute may not provide additional value.
+These would in fact be prerequisites to ExpressRoute anyway, so if the problem can be resolved directly through better Internet connections then ExpressRoute may not provide additional value.